 If you are representing yourself before the court, sometimes it is helpful to visit court and watch similar hearings.
 This will help you get a “feel” for what to expect at your own hearing.
 Watching other cases will make you more confident when you appear before the judge.
 You will also see first-hand court professionalism and dress code.
 It is helpful to see how the parties act towards the judge and each other.

-Make sure to file all required documents on time before your hearing.
-A People’s Choice not only prepares documents, we also help file all documents we prepare so clients need not worry about this task.
+Make sure to file all the required documents on time before your hearing.
+A People’s Choice not only prepares documents, but we also help submit all documents to the court so clients need not worry about this task.
 If you have evidence you would like to show the judge, such as photos, you must mark them Exhibit 1, Exhibit 2, etc. On the day of your hearing, make sure you are on time and ready to present your case.

 Representing Yourself in Family Court vs Hiring an Attorney